 We would like you to make plans.
 Imagine that you have a friend staying with you.
 He is in town for business and is working on a big task over the weekend.
-The task is so big that he is going to need to work on it for most of the weekend-and he still might not get it done.
+The task is so big that he is going to need to work on it for most of the weekend - and he still might not get it done.
 You know that you should not disturb him while he is working and so you need to figure out how to do that.
 Please list the (several) ways that you would use to make sure that you did not disturb your friend while he works.

 Participants were thanked for their participation and told they were moving on to a new study (which was presented in a different font and format).
-Participants then reviewed the pricing strategy scenario from study 5 and were randomly assigned to either the communal-sharing or market-pricing justifications (see app.
-C).
-Respondents expressed their agreement with three statements designed to measure reaction to the policy: (1) "This is a fair pricing strategy."
-(2) "I support the use of this pricing strategy."
-(3) "I am upset by this pricing strategy."
-The anchors of the 7-point scales were labeled "strongly agree" and "strongly disagree."
+Participants then reviewed the pricing strategy scenario from Study 5 and were randomly assigned to either the communal-sharing or market-pricing justifications (see appendix C).
+Respondents expressed their agreement with three statements designed to measure reaction to the policy: 1) This is a fair pricing strategy, 2) I support the use of this pricing strategy, and 3) I am upset by this pricing strategy.
+The anchors of the seven-point scales were labeled, "Strongly Agree" and "Strongly Disagree."
 In the no-prime condition we expected to replicate the previous relational framing effect, but when the prime was present, the difference in reactions to the two justifications would be reduced.

-The measures were highly correlated ($\alpha=.81$) and averaged into a composite of consumer distress (reverse coding the ratings of how upset respondents were).
-Overall, neither main effect of justification nor that of the request was significant; however, an ANOVA revealed a significant interaction ($F(1, 514) = 4.2, p < .05; \eta^2 = .03;$ see fig. 4C).
-Although communal-sharing justifications reduce distress over price increases for drugs ($M{\rm MP} = 5.86$ vs. $M{\rm CS} = 4.97;$ t(77) = 2.6, p < .05; d = .60), the same pattern did not hold true when persuasion knowledge was primed ($M{\rm MP} = 5.21$ vs. $M{\rm CS} = 5.29$; NS).
-Regardless of how the price increase was justified, participants experienced the same amount of distress when primed with persuasion knowledge.
+The measures were highly correlated (α = .81) and averaged into a composite of consumer distress (reverse coding the ratings of how upset respondents were).
+Overall, neither main effect of justification nor that of the request was significant; however, an ANOVA revealed a significant interaction (F(1, 514) = 4.2, p < .05; η 2 = .03; see panel c of figure 4).
+Although communal-sharing justifications reduce distress over price increases for drugs (M{MP} = 5.86 vs. M{CS} = 4.97; t(77) = 2.6, p < .05; d = .60), the same pattern did not hold true when persuasion knowledge was primed (M{MP} = 5.21 vs. M{CS} = 5.29; n.s.).
+Regardless of how the price increase was justified, participants experienced the same amount of distress when primed with persuasion-knowledge.

-Communal-sharing justifications do not always reduce pricing distress, nor do market-pricing justifications always increase pricing distress.
+Communal-sharing justifications do not always reduce pricing distress, and nor do market-pricing justifications always increase pricing distress.
 However, we find a predictable and robust pattern showing that these justifications are polarizing, particularly when consumers are unmotivated to consider an organization's goals.
 As discussed previously, consumers understand that pharmaceutical companies operate in a for-profit manner but prefer a communal approach.
 When suspicions are aroused, however, acknowledging a market-pricing orientation may in some ways benefit the organization.